-- <Product name> can be taken with or without food. - Be careful how much alcohol you drink.
-This is because the combined effect of <Product name> and alcohol can make you sleepy. - Do not drink grapefruit juice while you are taking <Product name>.
-It can affect the way the medicine works.
+- <Product name> can be affected by food and you should therefore take your tablets at least one hour before a meal or just before bedtime. - Be careful how much alcohol you drink the combined effect of <Product name> and alcohol can make you sleepy. - Do not drink grapefruit juice or eat grapefruit while you are taking <Product name> it can affect the way the medicine works.